Open-Transactions/protocol-docs/content/doctypes/notaryMessage.md

 ## getContract

-Downloads an asset contract from the Notary.
-The response message from the Notary, if the success is *true*, will include the associated asset contract for the  specified instrument definition ID.
+Downloads an instrument definition contract from the Notary.
+The response message from the Notary, if the success is *true*, will include the associated instrument definition contract for the specified instrument definition ID.
 The client can hash the contract provided by the Notary and compare the hash with the instrument definition ID.

 * Attribute: TODO.